 - Mediation and Transformation – the Spectator-Performer-Spectator Continuum

 - Human Omnipresence and Social Immersion

 - The Cohabitation of Artificial Life and Human Beings – Human-Machine Behaviour Score

 The artistic research will be contextualized by the artistic practices of peers and theories from art, philosophy, cognitive sciences and somatic practices that view the physical body, experience, and perception as the tools that are essential for apprehending the world.

 “Mutations – bodily perception, analog and digital dispositives” seeks to contribute to the opening-up of a field of artistic creation that takes account of the societal transformations occurring today – a contribution to the field of artistic practice and art theory, with potential repercussions for the philosophical, psychological, and social domains.

-Supervision: Ruth Schnell
+Tutor: Ruth Schnell